Medicare is federal health insurance for people 65 and older and individuals with qualifying disabilities.

 Home Hospice Care

-Per Medicare.gov, coverage includes:
+Per Medicare.gov, this coverage includes:

 - Pain relief and symptom management